passandscore/solstack/free-mint/README.md

 ## **Overview**

-**SingleFreeMint** allows users to mint unique NFTs for free, with dynamic URI metadata generation.
+**FreeMint** allows users to mint unique NFTs for free, with dynamic URI metadata generation.
 It’s built on the ERC721 standard using OpenZeppelin upgradeable contracts.

 ## **Features**